 • 4I.
 Indigenous Peoples

-At the end of 2023 Gahcho Kue assessed against all twelve applicable requirements of Social Way 3.0 and the results of the assessment were incorporated into the site’s 2024 transition plan.
+At the end of 2023 Gahcho Kué assessed against all twelve applicable requirements of Social Way 3.0 and the results of the assessment were incorporated into the site’s 2024 transition plan.
+Social Way continues to complement the overall Social Performance Strategy for Gahcho Kué.

 FOCUSING ON PEOPLE